kube-platform/google-overlay/README.md

 What you need to know now:

-- An Email Adress for HTTPS-Certificate issues
+- An email address for issuing tls certificates
-- Your new DNS zone name (e.g. ```kubeplatform.my.domain.io```)
+- A DNS zone name (e.g. ```kubeplatform.my.domain.io```)
 - A GCP project ID (e.g. ```my-google-project-223304```)

-### Own OAUTH provider
+### Own OAuth provider

-KubePlatform comes with a preconfigured KeyCloak used for user management and oauth2 authentication.
-If you plan to use your own oauth provider, collect these parameters:
+KubePlatform comes with preconfigured Keycloak used for user management and oauth2 authentication.
+If you plan to use your own OAuth provider, collect these parameters:

 - An Issuer URL for OpenID Connect
 - Client ID and its client secret